ipspace/blog/content/posts/2022/06/mlag-deep-dive-flooding.md

 [^ML]: All problems in networking that are worth solving can be solved with one or more additional MPLS labels 😜

+{{<next-in-series page="/posts/2022/06/mlag-active-active-layer3.md">}}
+### What's Next?

-{{<next-in-series page="/posts/mlag-deep-dive-arp-handling.md">}}We're only three blog posts into this series and we already got layer-2 forwarding sorted out.
+We're only three blog posts into this series and we already got layer-2 forwarding sorted out.
 It's time to move to layer-3 challenges, starting with active/active layer-3 forwarding – the topic of the next blog post in the [MLAG Deep Dive series](/series/mlag.html#technology-deep-dive).{{</next-in-series>}}